mitchelltahhan/ad-initium/README.md

 ### Setting
 ---
 - Game starts in Jack's house.
 It’s dirty, messy, dark and it’s raining.
+- A dirty old subway.
 - The city downtown, inspired by 60s New York City, or Gotham, is a mess filled with a feeling of sadness and depression.
+- A gloomier, darker city downtown.
-- A dirty old subway.
+- A gloomier, darker dirty old subway.
+- A depressing, gloomier, dirty, messier house.

 ### Characters
 ---